onap/vnfrqts-requirements/docs/Chapter8.rst

 the following event is detected: unsuccessful attempts to gain permissions or assume the identity of another user

-R-15884 The VNF **MUST** include the field “date” in the Security alarms (where applicable and technically feasible).
+R-15884 The VNF **MUST** include the field â€œdateâ€� in the Security alarms (where applicable and technically feasible).

-R-23957 The VNF **MUST** include the field “time” in the Security alarms (where applicable and technically feasible).
+R-23957 The VNF **MUST** include the field â€œtimeâ€� in the Security alarms (where applicable and technically feasible).

-R-71842 The VNF **MUST** include the field “service or program used for access” in the Security alarms (where applicable and technically feasible).
+R-71842 The VNF **MUST** include the field â€œservice or program used for accessâ€� in the Security alarms (where applicable and technically feasible).

-R-57617 The VNF **MUST** include the field “success/failure” in the Security alarms (where applicable and technically feasible).
+R-57617 The VNF **MUST** include the field â€œsuccess/failureâ€� in the Security alarms (where applicable and technically feasible).

-R-99730 The VNF **MUST** include the field “Login ID” in the Security alarms (where applicable and technically feasible).
+R-99730 The VNF **MUST** include the field â€œLogin IDâ€� in the Security alarms (where applicable and technically feasible).

 R-29705 The VNF **MUST** restrict changing the criticality level of a